-Tests Performed - Our review of RACF included reviewing security parameters and features; Data Security Monitor reports; policies pertaining to protection of data and resources, restriction of access to production data, and review and timely revocation of access; procedures to maintain a current and accurate listing of agency users; procedures to log, review, and monitor security violations; administrative authority, and access to sensitive resources; and staffing allocations.
+Tests Performed - Our review of security software included reviewing security parameters and features; security reports; policies pertaining to protection of data and resources, restriction of access to production data, and review and timely revocation of access; procedures to maintain a current and accurate listing of agency users; procedures to log, review, and monitor security violations; administrative authority, and access to sensitive resources; and staffing allocations.

-Results - The Department uses the RACF security system to control and monitor access to data maintained on its mainframe computers and other resources.
-RACF operates as an extension of, and an enhancement to, the basic z/OS and VM operating systems.
+Results - The Department uses security software to control and monitor access to data maintained on its mainframe computers and other resources.
+The security software operates as an extension of, and an enhancement to operating systems.
 It provides a mechanism for controlling access and for monitoring secured computer resources.

-RACF protects by exception; that is, the user individually defines each data set to be protected by RACF.
+The security software protects by exception; that is, the user individually defines each dataset to be protected.
 It provides security and integrity capabilities that allow authorized users access to a defined set of protected resources, deny access to all other protected resources, and permit regular access to unprotected resources.
-RACF limits users to the pre-defined data sets for which they have access authorization.
-In addition, RACF maintains a log of all access attempts, which is used to monitor unauthorized access attempts and identify areas where security may need to be strengthened.
+The product limits users to the pre-defined datasets for which they have access authorization.
+In addition, the product maintains a log of all access attempts, which is used to monitor unauthorized access attempts and identify areas where security may need to be strengthened.

-RACF protects access and enforces user accountability over data and system resources by positively verifying the user's authority to utilize that data or system resource and by logging the user's actions.
-Under the current environment, user agencies are responsible for specifying which data sets are to be protected by RACF and for properly using the available RACF resources.
+The security software protects access and enforces user accountability over data and system resources by positively verifying the user's authority to utilize that data or system resource and by logging the user's actions.
+Under the current environment, user agencies are responsible for specifying which datasets are to be protected and for properly using the available security resources.